if you would like to speak with the team call us +44 0330 341 1000, email contactbcis@bcis.co.uk or fill in our demonstration form

 The estimate of the replacement cost can be achieved either by:

-If the original cost of the building, structure or plant and equipment are available the cost information will need to be adjusted to correspond with the valuation date.
-BCIS has different indices for buildings, civils and plant and equipment, etc. that could be used, although care needs to be exercised to ensure that an appropriate index is applied.
+If the original cost of the building, structure or plant and equipment is available, the cost information will need to be adjusted to correspond with the valuation date.
+BCIS has different indices for buildings, civils, and plant and equipment, etc. that could be used, although care needs to be exercised to ensure that an appropriate index is applied.

 These include: